Redpill-Linpro/alfresco-cluster-probe/README.md

 Usage
 -----

-The tool allows an administrator to set whether or not a repository or share cluster node should be considered to be online in a cluster.
+The tool allows an administrator to set weather or not a repository or share cluster node should be considered to be online in a cluster.

-An administrator can go to the Share admin console or the enterprise admin console on the repository side to control the status of all servers in the cluster that have the same configuration.
+An administrator can go to the share admin console or the enterprise admin console on the repository side to control the status of all servers in the cluster that have the same configuration.

 The following endpoints are available out of the box:

 Share:
-* http://localhost:8081/share/noauth/org/redpill/alfresco/clusterprobe/probe/repo - Will return the probe status and text for share
+* http://localhost:8081/share/noauth/org/redpill/alfresco/clusterprobe/probe/share - Will return the probe status and text for share
 * http://localhost:8081/share/noauth/org/redpill/alfresco/clusterprobe/probe/repo - Will return the probe status and text for the repository node that this share node is currently connected to
 * http://localhost:8081/share/noauth/org/redpill/alfresco/clusterprobe/probe/search - Will return the probe status of the search engine that the current repo node uses
 * http://localhost:8081/share/noauth/org/redpill/alfresco/clusterprobe/probe/transform/docx/pdf - Will return the probe status of transforms between docx and pdf on the repo node that this share node is currently connected to
 * http://localhost:8081/share/noauth/org/redpill/alfresco/clusterprobe/probe/transform/docx/png - Will return the probe status of transforms between docx and png on the repo node that this share node is currently connected to

 Repository:
+* http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/share - Will return the probe status for share on the current server
 * http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/repo - Will return the probe status of the targeted repository node
 * http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/search - Will return the probe status of the search engine that the current repo node uses
-* http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/share - Will return the probe status for share on the current server
 * http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/transform/docx/pdf - Will return the probe status of transforms between docx and pdf
 * http://localhost:8080/alfresco/service/org/redpill/alfresco/clusterprobe/probe/transform/docx/png - Will return the probe status of transforms between docx and png